An Affordable Work-From-Home Setup for Remote Workers - SitePoint

 Top Affordable Monitors for a Home Office

-You can buy a monitor to pair with a CPU or plug it into your laptop to go easy on your neck.
+You can buy a monitor to pair with a computer or plug it into your laptop to go easy on your neck.
 The following are the best affordable monitors for remote workers on a budget.

 Acer R Series 24″ Monitor

 This 23.8-inch monitor has an edge-to-edge slim bezel design to maximize display area.
 It comes with three media interfaces: High Definition Media Interface (HDMI), Digital Visual Interface (DVI), and Video Graphics Array (VGA).
-For this reason, this monitor gives you options if your computer (CPU or laptop) lacks one of the above media ports.
+For this reason, this monitor gives you options if your computer (desktop or laptop) lacks one of the above media ports.

 You can easily adjust brightness in the settings to suit your eye-care needs.
 Acer R Series is a full HD monitor with a 1920 × 1080 resolution.
-This is the standard resolution for most digital content, making the monitor a good fit for remote work.
+1080p is the standard resolution for most digital content, making the monitor a good fit for remote work.

 Pros